Not sure how value investing works? Here’s what it is in a nutshell.

 A low P/B ratio, such as one that is less than 1.0, provides an indication that it is potentially undervalued.
 It compares how the company is valued by the market based on the share price, against its book value.

 Value stocks are often companies with high potential for growth.
 A step up from the P/E ratio, the PEG ratio pegs the company’s value relative to it’s expected growth.
 This is done by taking the P/E ratio divided by the expected earnings per share growth rate.

 The higher the expected earnings growth, the lower the PEG ratio.
 This helps to take into account the future growth opportunity of the company to determine if it’s truly undervalued.
-You’re looking for a company with a low PEG ratio — less than 1 would be ideal.

 - Dividend yield